 Zamas styles itself as 'rustic-chic', with no attempt to outshine the natural environment.
 To most people, this means back-to-basics camping without creature comforts, in the company of insects you'd rather never have met.
 In reality, Zamas offers laid-back and stylish accommodation swathed in bright primary colours.

 Families should go for the Garden Rooms, located in a quiet palm grove well away from the buzz of the restaurant with plenty of outdoor space - brightened with murals on the walls.
 Some of these rooms are across the road from the beach (known as the 'jungle side'), as are the Top-Floor Ocean-View Rooms, where we stayed.
 The latter have huge verandas and hammocks - perfect for lazing around and gazing out to sea.

 Larger groups can spread out either in two-storey Casa Laura, which has four bedrooms (for up to 11), sea views, a full kitchen and a private enclosed garden and is just over the road from the beach and restaurant, or in Casa Vallejo, a six-bedroom house for 6-10.
 It has 3 double bedrooms and a twin (some with sea views), plus 3 bathrooms, a dining and lounge area and a full kitchen; further beds can be added to the loft.
-It’s been built since our last visit, but we like the look of its high ceilings and towering windows, its quirky furniture hewn from tree trunks, and its polished adobe walls daubed in vibrant shades of sky blue, jade green and terracotta.
+We liked the look of its high ceilings and towering windows, its quirky furniture hewn from tree trunks, and its polished adobe walls daubed in vibrant shades of sky blue, jade green and terracotta.
 Best of all, it has a private garden with a T-shaped swimming pool.
 Guests in both villas get full access to the hotel’s facilities.

-Both the house and the cabanas are remarkably airy - beds are cooled by fans placed inside the mosquito nets, and cold drinking water is freely supplied (you can refill bottles outside the restaurant).
-Tulum beach is ‘off the grid’, so water is solar-heated and electricity is wind-generated.
-This means you can't use high-voltage plug-ins like hairdryers, though you can charge phones, laptops and camera batteries.
+Both the house and the cabanas are remarkably airy - beds are cool inside the mosquito nets, and cold drinking water is freely supplied (you can refill bottles outside the restaurant).